 End of strategy outcome to 2020 End-of-strategy outcome indicators (2020) Outputs Intermediate outcome/output indicators Key assumptions Increased number of high quality tertiary graduates and skilled technicians in selected priority areas Extent of change (in selected priority areas in Vietnam) that have personnel with new Australian tertiary learning who are actively deploying : (i) advanced technology solutions from Master/PhD Awards in production industry/sectors; (ii) PhD level technical/professional knowledge in teaching delivery; (iii) PhD knowledge to generate more local research relevant to emerging Vietnam challenges; (iv) vocational /technical skills (Certificate III/IV equivalent level) in production/industry, commerce/trade, and government/social services; (v) more Vietnam women, rural and PWD have achieved higher learning outcomes.
-Expanded pool of University graduates awarded Australian Degrees for advanced professional & technical knowledge in selected priority areas (Est. total over 5 yrs - xx by agreed category - Including: (i) xx Advanced technology for industry production; (ii) xx Advanced knowledge/analytical/soft skills for governance/management in public & private sectors; (iii) xx PhD qualified university teacher/ researchers in target sectors Equity of awards to women/men maintained over 5 years and gradual annual increase (from baseline) of awards to people from ethnic minorities, rural poor and PWD. % increase annually of graduates of Australia Awards in agreed categories returning to Vietnam and taking up employment in work areas relevant to use of new advanced knowledge/skills.
-Assumptions - That: (i) that Australian Aid funding for higher education scholarships is maintained at sufficient level to permit planned numbers of awards consistently over each year; (ii) scholarships are granted and higher capacity is developed in professional and technical fields relevant to strategically important areas for development; (iii) sufficient Australia Awards applications of adequate quality are received by women/men and PWD to sustain filling equity target; (iii) Investing in support for TVET training leaders in priority sectors will build new local capabilities to investigate needs and to adapt relevant Australian industry based competency standards to improve training programs delivered through sectoral TVET training institutions; (iv) relevant Australian RTOs will be prepared to be engaged in partnership activities and will have appropriate internal capacity and adaptability to assist Vietnam partners to engage successfully in new CBT programs Key evaluative questions for end-of- strategy outcome outcomes).
-These should be linked to the pr a formal evaluation or alternatively as part of Set out additional data sources that will be drawn on to answer the key evaluation questions.
-Overarching evaluative questions: Set out additional data sources (not referred to above) that will be drawn on to answer the key evaluative questions.
+Expanded pool of University graduates awarded Australian Degrees for advanced professional & technical knowledge in selected priority areas (Est. total over 5 yrs - xx by agreed category - Including: (i) xx Advanced technology for industry production; (ii) xx Advanced knowledge/analytical/soft skills for governance/management in public & private sectors; (iii) xx PhD qualified university teacher/ researchers in target sectors (priority areas and numbers (xx) to be determined at AA re-design) Equity of awards to women/men maintained over 5 years and gradual annual increase (from baseline) of awards to people from ethnic minorities, rural poor and PWD. % increase annually of graduates of Australia Awards in agreed categories returning to Vietnam and taking up employment in work areas relevant to use of new advanced knowledge/skills.
+(Annual numbers and % to be agreed are AA re- design) Assumptions - That: (i) that Australian Aid funding for higher education scholarships is maintained at sufficient level to permit planned numbers of awards consistently over each year; (ii) scholarships are granted and higher capacity is developed in professional and technical fields relevant to strategically important areas for development; (iii) sufficient Australia Awards applications of adequate quality are received by women/men and PWD to sustain filling equity target; (iii) Investing in support for TVET training leaders in priority sectors will build new local capabilities to investigate needs and to adapt relevant Australian industry based competency standards to improve training programs delivered through sectoral TVET training institutions; (iv) relevant Australian RTOs will be prepared to be engaged in partnership activities and will have appropriate internal capacity and adaptability to assist Vietnam partners to engage successfully in new CBT programs Key evaluative questions for end-of- strategy outcome outcomes).
+These should be linked to the pr a formal evaluation or alternatively as part of Set out additional data sources that will be drawn on to answer the key evaluat questions.
+Overarching evaluative questions: Set out additional data sourc answer the key evaluative qu tes (not referred to above) that will be drawn on to lestions.